ghaggart/chembltdc/Readme.md

 # An integrated ChEMBL/TDC database, plus a REST API for accessing.

-Copyright 2022 Gordon Andrew Haggart
+Copyright 2022 Gordon Andrew Haggart - All rights reserved

 This is an incomplete approach to integrating ChEMBL and the Therapeutic Data Commons database.
 Licence is under the GNU/GPLv3 licence, meaning it cannot be distributed in closed-source applications.